runsonmypc/Interactive-Lab-Hub/Lab 2/README.md

 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

 I would like to make the screen flash every 15 minutes, and play an animated gif on the hour.
-Alternatively, I would like to divide the screen into 60 squares and have each minute fill in a square.
+To display the time, I would like to divide the screen into 60 squares and have each minute fill in a square.
+Seconds could then be displayed by the individual squares filling, although this would not be very visible due to the small screen.

 For example, 10:22pm would look like this: